Brisa-Codes/counter-app/readme.md

 #Thank for checking this Javascript Project

-** To build this simple JS app, It will require to understand the basics of Javascript.
+** To build this simple JS app, It will require you to understand the basics of Javascript.

+- I used HTML, CSS and Javascript to build it